bwhiteley/Presentations/README.md

 # Presentations
-Slides and demo code for presentations
+Slides and demo code from presentations